kevinmehall/rust-peg/README.md

   * **start_pos** - the byte index into the string at which the match starts, inclusive
   * **pos** - the byte index into the string at which the match ends, exclusive

+If you're using Vim, [rhysd](https://github.com/rhysd) has created a [syntax highlighting plugin](https://github.com/rhysd/vim-rustpeg).

 ## Tracing

 If you pass the `peg/trace` feature to Cargo when building your project, a trace of the parsing will be output to stdout when running the binary.
 For example,